mtdkey/MtdKey.Cipher/README.md

 ```

-Examples of usage are located in the Tests and Web folders.
+Examples of usage are located in the Tests, Api and Web folders.

 ## License
 Copyright (c) – presented by [Oleg Bruev](https://github.com/olegbruev/).